aleph2c/miros-xml/docs/html/_sources/introduction.rst.txt

 The problem with FSMs are that they are architectural time bombs.
-As the number of requirements increase in your system, the number of bubbles and arrows required to model it, significantly outpaces the number of requirements.
+As the number of requirements increase in your system, the number of bubbles and arrows required to model it, outpaces the number of requirements.
 This effect is so dramatic, it has been given the name: "state-space-explosion".

-Any useful engineering formalism (or way of modelling/drawing your problem) should compress complexity within the model, not make your model more complex than the real system.
+Any useful engineering formalism (or way of drawing your problem) should compress complexity within the model, not make your model more complex than the real system.

 .. image:: _static/bomb_disposal.jpg
     :target: https://www.ocregister.com/2008/08/04/officials-explosive-could-have-blasted-4-homes/